fzi-forschungszentrum-informatik/catkin_doc/README.rst

 The update funcionality will automatically find the documentation for the nodes if the documentation is within the given package and you did not change the filename.
 If no matching documentation is found you will be asked to enter the path to and including the documentation file.
+If no documentation exists you can press enter to generate a documentation.

 The functionality will not delete any of explanations you made concerning the entries by default.
 Instead if it finds a new comment in the code it will ask you if you want to keep the old comment or replace it.